ncrawford22/Homework/just-jokes/README.md

 # Technologies Used

-JavaScript, React Js, CSS, and Bootstrap
+JavaScript, React, CSS, and Bootstrap

 # Run Locally